News

 In the complaint, NYCE charges that Concord has violated a 1993 agreement and engaged in other unlawful conduct as a result of certain operating rules it has adopted and is attempting to enforce.
 Those rules generally require that point-of-sale (POS) transactions conducted with cards branded with NYCE and STAR at similarly branded POS terminals, be routed to Concord's STAR-branded network, even if the card issuer has designated that the transaction be routed to the NYCE network.

+The 1993 agreement obligates NYCE and the Concord entities to permit financial institutions that participate in both EFT networks to direct how POS transactions using their cards are routed.
+The agreement established a precedent for issuer designation and honoring of network priority routing.
+In 1993, NYCE's predecessor, the New York Switch Corporation, and EPS and MAC settled unfair competition litigation by agreeing to create and thereafter maintain an open and flexible business environment between their respective EFT networks by instituting "issuer choice" rules for routing POS transactions.
 The settlement was designed to guarantee that the routing choice of issuers participating in both networks would be honored by the networks.
 To ensure that this choice remained with the financial institutions - and not the networks - each network agreed that the card issuer would have the authority to determine the primary EFT network that its customers' debit transactions would use.
 The settlement agreement also prohibits Concord, NYCE and their respective affiliates from adopting and imposing any operating rule that would unilaterally prevent the routing of POS debit transactions to the other network, thereby depriving their member financial institutions of the power to choose.
+According to the complaint, in early 2003, Concord began sending letters to issuing financial institutions and merchant processors that also have contractual relationships with NYCE, advising them about the STAR rule and threatening to assess fines against entities that did not comply with that rule.

 In mid- January, Diebold, Incorporated and Hypercom Corporation announced that they have joined together in a strategic partnership wherein Diebold will distribute Hypercom's smart, fast and easy-use outdoor card payment technology to drive-up pharmacies in the US and Canada.